Pros and Cons Of A Puggle: Is It The Right Breed For Me?

 This breed will do very well in dog parks, hiking, and doggy daycares as well!

-It inherits the wits from both parent breeds, therefore is fairly easy to train.
+It inherits the wits from both parent breeds and, therefore is fairly easy to train.
 Even more so if a training session is accompanied by some high-value treats!
 An owner has to be a good leader for a Puggle pooch to follow.
 Positive reinforcement works best with any type of dog, including the long-muzzled hounds we are discussing.

 This designer dog is very compact and will be suitable for any type of household, be it a huge mansion or a tiny studio apartment.
 That makes it a perfect pet if you ask me!
-All it needs is just a little space where it can go rest, sleep and play, that’s it.
+All it needs is just a little space where it can go rest, sleep, and play, that’s it.

 Since it’s a very friendly, easy-going, smart, and cuddly dog, it will be great for those people who want to become pet parents for the first time.